Sylvizurix/Sylvizurix/README.md

 - Hi there im @Sylvizurix idk

-im an absolute amatour at coding
+im an absolute amateur at coding